 Here’s what that looks like:

 Neat, right?
-Local automatically installed WordPress and set it up without me having to do anything.
-In addition, if you go to the log in page you can enter your site with the username and password you set during the installation.
+Local automatically installed WordPress and set it up without having to do anything.
+In addition, if you go to the login page, you can enter your site with the username and password you set during the installation.
 You can find the WordPress files in the location you specified during setup.

 If you want to create more than one site, you can simply add more with the plus button at the bottom left.
-If you do, they will then be appear on the list of sites on the left.
+If you do, they will then appear in the list of sites on the left.